ADACS-Australia/NDRI-IMOS/doc/Documentation.rst

 from the product of inverse FFT.

-Based on consultation with an expert who has extensive experience with the actual dataset, this library supports only single channel passive audio records - simple because there are no multi channel data files.
+Based on consultation with an expert who has extensive experience with the actual dataset, this library supports only single channel passive audio records - simply because there are no multi channel data files.